-- Acceptance of financial statements of mBank and mBank Group and other materials for the Annual General Meeting.
+- Approval of financial statements of mBank and mBank Group and other materials for the Annual General Meeting.

 - Adoption of the Capital Management Policy at mBank Group.

-- Approval of the general organisational structure of mBank and the division of competence among Members of the Management Board of mBank.
+- Approval of the general organisational structure of mBank and the division of powers among Members of the Management Board of and Managing Directors of mBank.

-- Approval of the Rules of the Employee Incentive Programme and the Information Memorandum drawn up to implement the Employee Incentive Programme.
+- Approval of the Employee Incentive Programme Rules and the Information Memorandum drawn up to implement the Employee Incentive Programme.

 - Approval of the Audit Plan of the Internal Audit Department for 2016 and adoption of the Internal Control Rules of mBank S.A.

-- Approval of reports on the performance of outsourcing tasks and supervision over the processes of handling claims and complaints.
+- Approval of reports on the outsourcing and complaints handling supervision functions.

-- Approval of the strategies and policies requiring approval of the Risk Committee and the Supervisory Board including: the mBank Group Risk Management Strategy; the Market, Operational, and Liquidity Risk Management Strategy; the Corporate and Retail Credit Risk Management Strategy.
+- Approval of the strategies and policies requiring approval of the Risk Committee and the Supervisory Board including: market and liquidity risks management strategy and corporate and retail credit risks management strategy.

 - Approval of the Limit Book – Limit Rules and the levels of limits for mBank Group.

-In 2015, current results of mBank Group and its particular business areas were discussed and evaluated in a systematic, regular manner at the meetings of the Supervisory Board with reference to the financial plan.
+In the past year, current results of mBank Group and its business areas were discussed and evaluated in a systematic, regular manner at meetings of the Supervisory Board with reference to the financial plan.

-The Audit Committee was receiving regular information about the results and the financial standing of the Bank and the Group and was analysing information on actions taken in the key risk areas.
+The Audit Committee was regularly informed about the results and the financial position of the Bank and the Group.
+It received and analysed information on actions taken in the key risk areas.

-The Audit Committee held four meetings in 2015 and discussed, among others, the following:
+The Committee held four meetings in 2016 and discussed, among others, the following:

 - Compliance of the process of preparing financial statements with the applicable law.